MRYingLEE/XMPP-Click2Chat/README.md

 Sorry, to save cost, I closed my live demo server.

 ## Usage
-You may treate this module as a special MUC of XMPP.
-And use it as MUC.
-But when you chat with an account, such as sales@xmpp.org, technically you and the account are in a dynamically created MUC, which is only accessible to you and the target account.
+You may treate this module as a special MUC of XMPP and use it as MUC.
+But when you chat with an account, such as sales@role.xmpp.org, technically you and the role are in a dynamically created MUC, which is only accessible to you and the target role.
+BTW, a few people can play the same role.

 LIVE Help/ Support is kind of usage case.